Q&A - The Riksbank's income statement and balance sheet

 The Riksbank has chosen to use the same valuation principle consistently for all assets, and thus be transparent about what losses (or gains) are expected in the future, and to demonstrate the consequences of selling the holdings before they mature.

 In addition, the valuation principle the Riksbank has chosen for the monetary policy bond holdings is in line with the international accounting policies stated in IFRS 9, where financial assets are to be valued at market value, also known as fair value, if the assets may be subject to sale before they mature.
-The Riksbank has not promised that the assets will be held to maturity and, at the beginning of April 2023, the sale of parts of the monetary policy bond holdings began.
+The Riksbank has not promised that the assets will be held to maturity and, and at the beginning of April 2023, the sale of parts of the monetary policy bond holdings began.

 What does it mean when unrealised losses are transferred to the profit and loss account?

+When the market value is lower than the acquisition value, an unrealised loss arises and is recorded in the profit and loss account at year-end as a write-down.
 At the same time, the acquisition value is adjusted downwards to the current market value.
 This means that future market rates for gold and each individual foreign currency holding in the foreign exchange reserves will be compared with this adjusted acquisition value when future unrealised gains and losses are calculated.
 For individual bond holdings, the amount written down as a result of a decline in the market price of the bond will then be reversed in the profit and loss account as the decline in value does not affect the fact that the nominal amount of the bond is expected to be repaid at maturity.
 This takes the form of increased interest income until the bond matures or is sold, thus generating a profit.

 Who decides on the appropriation of the Riksbank’s profits?